The tuition bursary is intended to provide an opportunity to individuals who are underrepresented at the post-secondary level.

 If students are unsure whether they meet any of the above criteria, they should contact their former social worker, any Ministry of Children and Family Development office, or a delegated Aboriginal Child and Family Services agency for help.

-The award is $2,000 annually per eligible student.
+Up to a maximum of $2,000 annually per eligible student.

 Who Should Apply